apostrophecms/docs/docs/reference/modules/express.md

 This module's methods are used to generate the Express app.
 Customization should be done using the options described above.
 See the [source code](https://github.com/apostrophecms/apostrophe/blob/main/modules/%40apostrophecms/express/index.js) for all methods that belong to this module.
 <!-- Some are used within the module and would just create noise here. -->

+## Module tasks

+### `list-routes`

+Full command: `node app @apostrophecms/express:list-routes`

+As a debugging convenience, this task command lists all routes that ApostropheCMS added to Express via the `routes`, `apiRoutes`, `restApiRoutes` and `renderRoutes` module sections.
+This command currently does not list routes added to Express directly via `apos.app`, such as the `*` wildcard route for pages, although these may be included in the future.